ADT Logo

 ADT Emblem

 The octagonal figure with the word “ADT” is the only corporate emblem.
-It has the simplest design, except that the letters are superimposed on one another.
-This monogram dates back to the 1950s and was used in different ways: either on a blank or rectangle.
-Now its background has the shape of an octagon.
+It has the simplest design, except that the letters are superimposed.
+This monogram dates back to the 1950s and was used differently: on a blank or a rectangle.
+Now, its background has the shape of an octagon.

 ADT Symbol

-The logo looks like a road sign because of the characteristic color combination: the octagon is tinted in a bright and fresh blue shade (# 005DA9).
+The logo resembles a road sign because of its characteristic color combination: the octagon is tinted a bright, fresh blue (#005DA9).
 The abbreviation is completely white (#FFFFFF).
-The ADT Corporation owners also noticed this feature and began to use the logo for advertising, placing it on the road’s side on single poles.
+The ADT Corporation’s owners also noticed this feature and began using the logo for advertising, placing it on roadside single poles.